Siwaphiwe220030898/E-Portfolio/README.md

 ###  **Reflection (STAR Method)**

 **Situation:**
-I participated in workshops on workplace ethics, teamwork, and professional behaviour.
+I engaged in professional development sessions aimed at improving teamwork, ethics, and workplace behaviour.

 **Task:**
 I needed to understand how to conduct myself in a formal environment and work collaboratively with diverse colleagues.